 You can also identify a company's green credentials through its membership with sustainable organizations, awards, and recognition.
 You can find this information through a Google search.
 This can also help you make informed shopping or patronizing decisions.

-Buying clothes and other useful pieces from charity shops is an environmentally-friendly step to take.
+Buying clothes and other useful pieces from charity shops to give clothes a new life is an environmentally-friendly step to take.
 This helps to reduce clothing waste that would otherwise end up in landfills, thereby contributing to pollution.

 Secondhand shopping also indirectly reduces the number of excess clothes that businesses produce.
 This type of shopping has become popular on social media as well.
-Not only can you shop for stylish things, but you also get to save your money.
+Not only can you shop online for a whole host of stylish things, but you also get to save your money and achieve a more sustainable wardrobe.

 When next you're making a shopping list, consider the origin of the goods you want to buy.
 Has the store shipped them from other countries?
 Where do they come from?
 When you buy things that are sourced and made locally, you're contributing to community development.

 Shopping locally also means buying goods that have less travel time, reducing food miles.
 This helps you reduce your carbon footprint and can also save you money.
-Whether it’s local food and grocery store goods or t-shirts, local shopping has many benefits.
-For food, you’re most likely guaranteed fresh produce.
+Whether it's local food and grocery store goods or t-shirts, local shopping has many benefits.
+For food, when choosing produce harvested locally you're most likely guaranteed fresher produce.
+When traveling further afield taking public transport can help reduce the impact of your sustainable shop.

-Whenever you’re not buying secondhand, it’s an excellent consideration to choose ethical and sustainable businesses.
-Such businesses prioritize transparency and sustainability in their practices.
+Whenever you're not buying secondhand, it's an excellent consideration to choose ethical and sustainable businesses.
+Such businesses prioritize transparency and sustainability in their practices and champion high-quality items.

 Research shows that about 79% of plastic ends up in the natural environment or landfills3.
 This leads to various challenges such as litter problems, health issues, and negative impacts on fish and aquatic life.
-To avoid this, opt for alternatives such as tote bags, reusable bottles, and goods in environmentally friendly packaging.
+Opt for alternatives such as tote bags, reusable bottles, and goods in environmentally friendly packaging to avoid this.
 Also, when grocery shopping, take a tote bag along and opt for loose fruits and vegetables.
 This helps you avoid unnecessary and wasteful packaging.

 Contrary to the belief that sustainable shopping directly means more spending, some of these shopping habits can help you save money.
 Furthermore, you'll find that many of the sustainable alternatives you buy last longer.
 Finally, with the growing need for environmental protection, shopping sustainably is a way to protect nature.